 You can turn off Curio's support for double-tap Smart Magnify zooms.
 You can also tell Curio to ignore magnify (pinch to zoom) gestures and swipe gestures.
 Normally Curio ignores pinch gestures for zooming if they are too subtle.
 You can change how sensitive Curio is to zooming (0.008 is the default, make very slightly larger like to 0.01 for even less sensitive) or even turn it off entirely if you change this setting.
-Possible values for Idea Space Swipe Handler are 0 which means left/right swiping will now go previous/next in sequence and if Shift or Command is held then swipes left/right will go back/forward in history and if Shift or Command is held then swipes left/right will go previous/next in sequence.
+Possible values for Idea Space Swipe Handler are 0 which means left/right swiping will now go previous/next in sequence and if Shift or Command is held then swipes left/right will go back/forward in history, 1 means left/right swiping will now go back/forward in history and if Shift or Command is held then swipes left/right will go previous/next in sequence.